Bard Peripheral Vascular, Inc. is a NASDAQ listed company (“BCR”) headquartered in Tempe, Arizona, and owned by Becton Dickinson (NASDAQ: “BDX”).

 It inflates and deflates 2 to 3 times faster than competitors’ balloons, considerably minimizing ischemia time.

-These innovative closure devices are inserted via a catheter through the femoral vein into the venous vessel system and offer a safe and reliable method for the minimally invasive treatment of atrial septal defects (ASD), patent foramen ovale (PFO) and left atrial appendage (LAA).
+These innovative closure devices are inserted via a catheter through the femoral vein into the venous vessel system and offer a safe and reliable method for the minimally invasive treatment of atrial septal defects (ASD) and patent foramen ovale (PFO).

 Ultrasept devices are inserted via a catheter in an approximately 30-minute-long procedure by an interventional cardiologist; they can all be deployed without the need for open-heart surgery.
 This means that the majority of patients who are admitted in the morning may already return home the next day and do not have to go through the lengthy recovery process frequently following open-heart surgery.